darya/framework/src/Darya/Storage/README.md

 # `Darya\Storage`

-Darya's storage package provides tools and interfaces for interacting with queryable storage in a consistent and convenient way.
+Darya's storage package provides tools and interfaces for interacting with queryable data stores in a consistent, convenient way.

 Some of the examples below explain features in the context of an SQL database, but the core concept behind the package is the extensible,